antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### Filtering and exploring

-* Open a Chrome browser and put your name behind your assigned number for the student account at <a href="https://docs.google.com/spreadsheets/d/1VsANludkc3_ZgeF5bopq3ldzCv3BV1D7Mh_JWKfGHiQ/edit#gid=0" target="blank">the student accounts check in form</a>
+* Open a Chrome browser and find your name behind your assigned number for the student account at <a href="https://docs.google.com/spreadsheets/d/1VsANludkc3_ZgeF5bopq3ldzCv3BV1D7Mh_JWKfGHiQ/edit#gid=0" target="blank">the student accounts check in form</a>
 * Go to the R2 platform